Reading Time: 7 minutes

 What is Heroin Addiction?

-After a single use of heroin, the individual may feel nauseous or sleepy.
-Subsequent uses result in less nausea and increase the level of withdrawal symptoms that are felt when the heroin wears off.
-These withdrawal symptoms cause the user turn to heroin in an effort to stop the withdrawals—from this point on the individual is officially addicted to heroin.
+The first time a person uses heroin, they may feel nauseous or sleepy.
+Subsequent uses result in less nausea and increase the level of withdrawal symptoms experienced when the heroin wears off.
+These withdrawal symptoms cause the user to turn to heroin to find relief.

 - Labored breathing